ThatsNotAwesome/OmniMC/README.md

-# OmniMC
+# TA-Client
-A Minecraft launcher.
+A Minecraft client.